What Math Manipulatives Do You Really Need?

 In my Day Zero: The First 5 Math Lessons, I have lesson plans training students to establish norms for using manipulatives during math time.
 This includes practicing the right way to use them and building time for students to first explore and play before actually using them as tools.
 I will never forget the time I used colorful overhead counters to teach arrays to 3rd graders in New York.
 This school had a lot of discipline problems and found manipulatives led to misbehavior.
 We used them in our lesson and first used them to make beautiful pictures.
 They had a blast and then used them the right way with the remaining time.
 You can access a download of this document in my SHOP.

 Manipulatives play a vital role in the math classroom, especially in grades K-6.
 However, they must be used in a thoughtful way to truly be successful.
-If you would like to see some creative ways to use manipulatives, check out my videos in my Math Video Library for some sample lessons.
+If you would like to see some creative ways to use manipulatives, I include several videos as part of the Math Learning Lab subscription.
 Don't forget to grab your FREE download below!

 Comments